-The College reserves the right to monitor its employees' use of the Internet, both during routine audits of the computer system and in specific cases where a problem relating to excessive or unauthorised use is suspected.
+The College reserves the right to monitor its employees' use of the internet and social media, both during routine audits of the computer system and in specific cases where a problem relating to excessive or unauthorised use is suspected.

-The College reserves the right to restrict, deny or remove Internet access, or access to particular social media websites, to or from any employee.
+The College reserves the right to restrict, deny or remove internet access, or access to particular social media sites, to or from any employee.